youssefhemdan217/WorkloadDataPython/COMPANY_COLOR_THEME_APPLIED.md

-# Company Color Theme Implementation
+# Company Color Theme & Logo Implementation

-## Applied Color Scheme
+## Applied Color Scheme & Branding
-Your application has been updated to use your company's unified color scheme:
+Your application has been updated to use your company's unified color scheme and official logos:

 ### Company Colors Used:
 - **Primary Dark Blue**: `#003d52` (Main branding color)